 Discounts for registration are given for EGU members, students and senior scientists.
 Pre-registration is possible at a lower rate and on-site is registration is also available.
 Further information, including registration fees, can be found on the EGU General Assembly 'Registration' page.
-Registration generally includes a name badge, the programme book (if you select to receive one at the time as you complete your on-line registration for the conference) and a free travel pass for Vienna for Monday-Friday of the General Assembly.
+Registration generally includes a name badge and a free travel pass for Vienna for Monday-Friday of the General Assembly.
 Registration desks are open on Sunday afternoon before the opening reception to allow participants to register and pick up conference materials.